 Training for VO Actors and Creatives

-Are you an actor looking for a new direction for your talents?
+Are you an actor looking to add a new direction for your talents?
 Or are you hoping to pursue a career with your voice?
-As a sought-after teacher, director and performer, Trine understands intimately how to create interesting characters with voices that come alive:
+As a sought-after teacher, director and performer, Trine understands intimately how to create interesting characters with both voices and physicality that come alive:

-- Voice over training for video games utilizing the Game Immersive Voice Recording (GIVR) methodology
+- Voice over training for video games utilizing the Game Immersive Voice Recording (GIVR) method

 - Improvisational writing workshops live and online